openstack/cloudkitty-specs/specs/template.rst

 done to implement it.
 Those parts might end up being done by different people, but we're mostly trying to understand the timeline for implementation.

+In your Storyboard story, create one task per work item detailed here.

 Dependencies
 ============

-* Include specific references to specs and/or blueprints in Cloudkitty, or in other projects, that this one either depends on or is related to.
+* Include specific references to specs and/or stories/tasks in Cloudkitty, or in other projects, that this one either depends on or is related to.

 * If this requires functionality of another project that is not currently used by Cloudkitty, document that fact.